aosabook/500lines/image-filters/image-filters.markdown

 \aosafigure[240pt]{image-filters-images/app.jpg}{The App}{500l.imagefilters.app}

-Processing makes it simple to create a little application and do image manipulation, because it was originally created as a way for designers and artists to create digital apps, so it has a very visual focus.
+Processing makes it simple to create a little application and do image manipulation;
+it has a very visual focus.
 We’ll work with the Java-based version, although Processing has now been ported to other languages (including Javascript which is awesome if you want to upload your apps to the Internet).